MrSydar/nft-playground/README.md

 </svg>
 ```

-For each placeholder, there must be a corresponding assets directory with the same name.
+For each placeholder, there must be a corresponding assets' directory with the same name.
 For example, for `<!-- body -->` placeholder, there must be a `body` folder.

 Next, put an arbitrary number of `svg` assets into each asset directory.
 Assets should be enumerated from zero like `0.svg`, `1.svg`, etc.

-### Example structrue:
+### Example structure:

     .
     ├── body                   # Directory with first type assets